zaimabdullah/laravel-social-media-website/NOTE_ME.md

 - Add view post page link + copy post link in dropdown Add new MenuItem for open post menu inside 'EditDeleteDropdown'.
-Issues: when opening post with more than 4 attachments, displaying other attachments will not work for now.
 Add new MenuItem for copy post link menu inside 'EditDeleteDropdown'.
 Add new func copyToClipboard with some chatgpt generated code+edit the code.